Groups of type $FP$ via graphical small cancellation: Embedding polygon subgroups

 \begin{proof} The generating set for $H(S)$ consists of the directed edges of $K^1$, which is a subcomplex of $L$, the generating set for each $H_P$ is identified with the edges of $\partial P$, and the generating set for $G_P$ is identified with the edges from vertices of $\partial P$ to the cone vertex $c_P$.
 This gives a generating set for the group $G(S)$ consisting of directed edges of $L$.
 Since each edge of $L$ is either in the image of $K^1$ or is incident on some cone vertex, this generating set for $G(S)$ consists of all of the directed edges of $L$.
-But the generating set for the presentation for $G_L(S\cup \{0\})$ given in~\cite[defn.~1.1]{fpg} is also the directed edges of~$L$.
+But the generating set for the presentation for $G_L(S\cup \{0\})$ given in~\cite[Defn.~1.1]{fpg} is also the directed edges of~$L$.
 Hence there are natural mutually inverse bijections between the generators of $G(S)$ and the generators of $G_L(S\cup\{0\})$.

-Using the presentation for $G(S)$ that is implicit in its description as a graph of groups, together with the presentation for $G_L(S\cup\{0\})$ given in~\cite[Defn.~1.1]{fpg}, these bijections send relators to valid relations, and so they induce group isomorphisms. \end{proof}
+It remains to show that these bijections of generating sets send the relators of each group to valid relations in the other group, where the relators taken for $G(S)$ are those implicit in its description as a graph of groups.
+To do this one employs the sort of reasoning that was used in the proof of~\cite[Prop.~2]{dicksleary}.
+The relations of the given presentation for $G(S)$ are: \begin{enumerate} \item{} For each triangle in $L$ with directed boundary $(a,b,c)$ the relators $abc$ and $a^{-1}b^{-1}c^{-1}$;